nuuuwan/news_lk3_data/README.md

 President Ranil Wickremesinghe has convened a meeting on Monday (March 11) with the leaders of accepted opposition parties in parliament and the visiting high-level delegation of the International Monetary Fund (IMF).

-During the meeting, scheduled to be held at the Presidential Secretariat, the opposition party leaders will be offered the chance to discuss the IMF’s proposals with the delegates.
+During the meeting, the opposition party leaders will be offered the chance to discuss the IMF’s proposals with the delegates.

-A team led by IMF’s Senior Mission Chief for Sri Lanka, Peter Breuer, is in Sri Lanka for the second review of the Extended Fund Facility (EFF) program for the island nation.
+In a proactive move, Leader of the Opposition Sajith Premadasa, leader of the National People’s Power (NPP) Anura Kumara Dissanayake, and Tamil National Alliance (TNA) leader S. Sridharan have been invited to participate in these deliberations.

-The review process kicked off on Thursday (March 07) with an opening meeting with President Wickremesinghe during which Mr. Breuer said the IMF program is exhibiting promising signs of efficacy, translating into tangible outcomes owing to the Sri Lankan authorities’ commitment to the program and its implementation.
+The meeting is slated to be held at the Presidential Secretariat, with an open invitation extended to interested individuals to join alongside the invited leaders.

 ...